adam-bauer-34/adam-bauer-34.github.io/index.md

   ### Graduate Research Assistant
 ---

-I am a physics Ph.D. student at the University of Illinois at Urbana-Champaign, advised by [Prof. Cristian Proistosescu](https://cristi.web.illinois.edu/)).
+?I am a physics Ph.D. student at the University of Illinois at Urbana-Champaign, advised by [Prof. Cristian Proistosescu](https://cristi.web.illinois.edu/)).
 I am working to make advancements in the field of climate physics both in fundamental theory and its implications for economic, human, and ecological wellbeing.

 Here are some quick links: